DemirTonchev/demirtonchev.github.io/_posts/2023-11-19-docker-with-micromamba.md

 <sub> PS.
-If you wonder that to do next check this envelope problem for fun - [https://en.wikipedia.org/wiki/Two_envelopes_problem](https://en.wikipedia.org/wiki/Two_envelopes_problem) </sub>
+If you wonder what to do next check this envelope problem for fun - [https://en.wikipedia.org/wiki/Two_envelopes_problem](https://en.wikipedia.org/wiki/Two_envelopes_problem) </sub>